amyli785/fritter-backend/README.md

 **Returns**

-- A success message
+- a success message
-- The updated group object, including the updated list of group members
+- an object with the details of the updated group, including the group members

 **Throws**

-- `400` if `member` is missing in the req
 - `403` if the user is not logged in
 - `404` if the group `name` cannot be found for the user or `member` cannot be found
+- `400` if `member` is missing in the req
 - `409` if the group `name` already contains `member` or `member` is the user

 #### `DELETE /api/groups/:name/:member` - Delete the member from the view group

 **Returns**

-- A success message
+- a success message
-- The updated group object, including the updated list of group members
+- an object with the details of the updated group, including the group members

 **Throws**

-- `400` if `member` is missing in the req
 - `403` if the user is not logged in
 - `404` if the group `name` cannot be found for the user or `member` cannot be found
+- `400` if `member` is missing in the req
 - `409` if the group `name` did not contain `member` or `member` is the user

 #### `GET /api/freets/:freetId` - View the freet